Polyvagal Theory – Part 2

 For many of us this became a learned response from early childhood and is our default response to stress.
 Whenever we feel stimulated, stressed and anxious, rather than mobilizing we collapse.
 This can often lead to self-medicating, dissociating or sleeping to avoid the awful feelings.
 We may feel as if we are barely alive.

 This state makes the process of addiction recovery so difficult.
-As soon as we return to a ‘normal’ state of consciousness or start running more energy through our bodies to reengage with life, we begin to feel that nervous activation and the return of those intense, unpleasant feelings so we fall back into our addition/avoidance behavior.
+As soon as we return to a ‘normal’ state of consciousness or start running more energy through our bodies to reengage with life, we begin to feel that nervous activation and the return of those intense, unpleasant feelings so we fall back into our addiction/avoidance behavior.

 “We live a story that originates in our autonomic state,